This article applies to Contextual Commerce. (Looking for Classic Commerce documentation?)

 In this context, the term "managed" refers to the fact that the seller has direct control over when the customer's payment account is charged.
 Rather than FastSpring automatically charging the customer's payment account on a certain pre-defined schedule, no charges occur at all (after the initial charge) until the seller triggers a new charge, on demand, via a call to the /subscriptions endpoint of the FastSpring API.

 With a managed subscription, the customer provides payment account details such as the credit card number, expiration date, etc., at the time of the initial subscription transaction, via a Web Storefront or a Popup Storefront.
-This initial transaction can involve an initial chage, or it can optionally be free.
 After processing and receiving an authorization to charge the payment account, FastSpring securely stores the resulting token provided by our payment gateway, which uniquely identifies the customer's payment account (we do not store the full credit card number).
 Subsequently, the seller can request that FastSpring trigger managed subscription charges on demand via the API.
 For these on-demand charges, the customer does not have to place a new transaction nor enter any information at all with FastSpring; the charge happens automatically just as if it had been scheduled in advance.

 By default, the amount charged to the customer's payment account for each managed subscription billing is the price of the subscription product that was purchased.
 However, if the amount to be charged must be changed, pricing info can be passed in via a POST to the /subscriptions endpoint of the API, prior to triggering the billing.
 This updates the subscription record, so that the new amount will be charged for each billing in the future (but you can always change it again, as needed).
 The subscription info - including the price - can also be modified via the Dashboard.